Gifted Services in 1st Grade

 - Math Unit Assessment

-Students who score at or above 132 SAS (Standard Age Score) and consistently perform two grade levels beyond expectation in literacy and/or math will be moved into file review for further assessment.
-Permission for file review will be sent to your home by the end of November.
+Students who consistently perform two years beyond their grade level in literacy and/or math will be moved into file review for further assessment.
+Permission for file review will be sent to your home by the end of December.

 File Review Process